Psychoeducational Assessment in Vancouver, Burnaby and Coquitlam

 What is the process for obtaining a psychoeducational assessment?

 A psychoeducational assessment usually takes four sessions.
 This includes an initial meeting to go over your situation, history and to help me understand what you would like to get out of the assessment.
 Two sessions of testing, usually about three hours each, and a final session to review the results and plans for implementing accommodations or modifications.
+Sometimes students take a long time to do the work, or become tired or distracted.
+We schedule extra sessions so that our results are valid.
+There is no extra cost for these extra sessions.

 Can I get a psychoeducational assessment done without taking my child out of school?

 In some situations I am able to arrange psychoeducational testing on weekends.
 I suggest calling and speaking with me directly to make such arrangements.
+But be aware, weekend assessment times fill quickly, and after school students are often tired.
+We need student’s to be fresh and ready to engage so that the results are valid.

 How long do I have to wait to schedule a psychoeducational assessment?